fortanix/sq-dsm/openpgp/README.md

 This doesn't mean that we don't have opinions about how OpenPGP should be used in a number of common scenarios (for instance, message validation).
-But, in this crate, we refrain from expressing those opinions; we expose an opinionated, high-level interface in the [sequoia-core] and related crates.
-In our opinion, you should generally use those crates instead of this one.
+But, in this crate, we refrain from expressing those opinions; we will expose an opinionated, high-level interface in the future.

 [RFC 4880]: https://tools.ietf.org/html/rfc4880
 [RFC 6637]: https://tools.ietf.org/html/rfc6637
-[sequoia-core]: ../sequoia_core

 # Experimental Features